 In a job interview, the interviewer will spend some time walking through the day-to-day duties and responsibilities of the job for which you have applied.

-Think about it this way: if an employer was not impressed with you, would they be making such an effort to convince you of why the job is right for you?
+If an employer was not impressed with you, would they be making such an effort to convince you of why the job is right for you?

 #3: The interview runs on longer than scheduled